malloryegaspard/malloryegaspard.github.io/README.md

 ## Welcome!

-My name is Mallory E. Gaspard, and I am a first-year Ph.D.
+My name is Mallory E. Gaspard, and I am a rising second-year Ph.D.
 Student at Cornell University in the [Center for Applied Mathematics](https://www.cam.cornell.edu/cam).
 My primary research interests are in mathematical modeling, optimal control, and dynamical systems, and I am advised by [Alexander Vladimirsky](https://math.cornell.edu/alexander-vladimirsky).
 In addition to research, I am also passionate about scientific communication and outreach.

 ## About Me:
 ### Education: